Snow cuts off hundreds of villages in eastern Europe

-SOFIA Heavy snowfall across eastern Europe cut off hundreds of villages on Tuesday and rescue teams struggled to evacuate people in southern Bulgaria where rain and melting snow had caused a dam wall to break, flooding an entire village.
+SOFIA Heavy snowfall and strong winds across eastern Europe cut off hundreds of villages on Tuesday and rescue teams struggled to evacuate people in southern Bulgaria where rain and melting snow caused a dam wall to break, flooding an entire village.

 A river dike also broke under intense water pressure near Kapitan Andreevo at the border with Turkey, officials said.

 The cold snap has killed hundreds of people across Europe and temperatures in some countries plummeted to nearly minus 40C (minus 40F).
-Officials on Tuesday warned of flooding when temperatures rise and snow melts.
+Officials on Tuesday warned of flooding when temperatures go up and snow melts.

 Around 146 towns and villages in Romania were isolated with no road or train connections because of blizzards.
-Up to 174 villages had no electricity, said Alin Maghiar, spokesman for Romania's emergency department.
+Up to 174 villages had no electricity, the spokeman for Romania's emergency department Alin Maghiar told Reuters.

 Electricity was also cut off to 300 towns and villages in Bulgaria, roads were closed and several border checkpoints with Romania and Turkey were shut, the Interior Ministry said.